This is a selection of our faculty members:

 He has initiated and led national and international research projects.
 The results from this research are documented in about 70 publications in peer-reviewed journals, several book chapters, and numerous presentations at international conferences.

-At the Vienna University of Technology, he is engaged in teaching basic analytical chemistry at the undergraduate and graduate level, as well as specialised courses on high-performance analytical techniques and quality assurance at graduate and Ph.D. level.
+At the TU Wien, he is engaged in teaching basic analytical chemistry at the undergraduate and graduate level, as well as specialised courses on high-performance analytical techniques and quality assurance at graduate and Ph.D. level.
 He is involved in the University Course on “Quality Assurance in the Chemical Laboratory” held at the University of Leoben.
 There he was visiting professor during the years 2003-2006 teaching General Chemistry.
 In the years 2004-2010, he was teaching Analytical Chemistry in the study course “Biotechnology” of the University of Applied Science “FH Campus Wien".

 Hannes Schaffer is the Founder and executive manager of mecca consulting, a company active in research, consulting and preparation of projects in the fields of urban and regional development and environmental issues.